moj-analytical-services/intro-to-python/README.md

 #### Task

 Clone this git repository!
 Using `cd`, navigate into the `training` directory you created.
-You can the clone this repository using `git clone git@github.com:moj-analytical-services/intro-to-python.git`.
+You can clone this repository using `git clone git@github.com:moj-analytical-services/intro-to-python.git`.
 Navigate into your newly cloned repository.
 Create a new branch to work on, using the command `git checkout -b <your_branch_name>` (name the branch with your name or initials, or something unique!).
 We'll revisit some other git commands later in the training.

 <details>
   <summary><h4>Solution</h4></summary>